abi-chmend/librocast/reports/week10_status_report.md

      - User authentication
      - Add more tests
      - Functionality (front and backend) to allow users to add books and view their library

-  2. This week, our team continued to work on implementing features that needs to be done by the final release.
-Additionally, we have developed strategies for better communication and bug-free application by effectively using trello and assigning each member's tasks.

-  3. Goals:
      - Add additional functionalities for the final release
      - Add more tests for recently added functionalities
      - Effectively use trello and slack for our communication tool

+  2. This week, our team finished our core features for the final release.
+We completed individual components and made sure that both the frontend and backend reacted correctly in response to each other.
+  We also worked on fixing tests and doing our presentation/demo.

+  3. Success and issues: we successfully completed core features and have a function app.
+We still have some issues with tests that we were unable to figure out

 - Contributions of individual team members